 This resource guide was designed for nonattorneys.
 It assumes that tribal governments already have the ability to draft their own laws.
 Tribal beliefs, cultures, and language already include good words about protecting women and children.
 Tribal leaders and community members are usually the best people to decide what is needed in the laws.
 Attorneys can be important to the process but are not always required.
+However, with the enactment of the Tribal Law and Order Act in 2010 (TLOA) and the Violence Against Women Act Reauthorization of 2013 (VAWA 2013), the interplay between these two federal laws and tribal law becomes increasingly complex and may require the services of an attorney in the drafting process.

 We encourage you to create a committee to discuss the ideas in this guide and develop a plan for moving forward.
-Bringing a facilitator who is experienced in domestic violence laws can be helpful.
+Bringing in a facilitator who is experienced in domestic violence laws can be helpful.
 The facilitator can help move discussions forward, establish plans for action, and provide overall structure to the process.